7csc/stats-handler/README.md

     "uptime": 3600
 }
 ```

-## Environment Variables
-You can configure the server with the following environment variables:

-- `PORT`: The port number on which the server will listen.
-Default is `8080`.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue if you have suggestions or improvements.